Destroid1669/MyLibrary/README.md

-there was no progress which paid of next day, I anticipated this to take max one month but it took me more than that I had to make re-corrections fixes, improvements to code whenever I found some code-breaking bugs or learned some new concepts i intended to make this library as much perfect as possible so couldn't let any imperfection left unattended resulting in exceeding my expected time limit, I did this all by myself without anyone's external help that sometimes made me feel lost and confused in what I was doing.
+there was no progress which paid of next day, I anticipated this to take max one month but it took me more than that I had to make re-corrections fixes, improvements to code whenever I found some code-breaking bugs or learned some new concepts i intended to make this library as much perfect as possible so i couldn't let any imperfection left unattended resulting in exceeding my expected time limit, I did this all by myself without anyone's external help that sometimes made me feel lost and confused in what I was doing.